7digital/7digital-api/README.md

 INSTALLATION
 ============

-The easiest way to use this wrapper is to install it via [npm](http://npmjs.org/)
+The easiest way to use the API client is to install it via [npm](http://npmjs.org/)

     npm install 7digital-api